 - Encrypt folder not working, to secure data greyed out, greyed out Windows 10, 7 – These problems can affect almost any version of Windows and if you encounter them, be sure to try all of our solutions.

-- Encrypt with password is greyed out – This problem can occur if you don’t meet certain requirements.
-In order to use the built-in file encryption, you need to use the Pro version of Windows as well as NTFS drive.
+- Encrypt with a password is greyed out – This problem can occur if you don’t meet certain requirements.
+In order to use the built-in file encryption, you need to use the Pro version of Windows as well as an NTFS drive.

 - Can’t encrypt folder Windows 10 – If this problem appears, be sure to check if the necessary services are running.
 In addition, you might have to make a couple of changes to your registry.

 Encrypt folder option grayed out, how to fix it?